joaossantoss28/Thesis_supplementary_data/README.md

 # Thesis_supplementary_data
-This repository is composed of all files used for the production of the desired thesis
+This repository is part of the Master´s Thesis "Deterioration of the transcriptome during ageing", part of the Master in Clinical Bioinformatics - Genome specialization, during the year 2024/2025

 # Coding Languages
 ##	Python